-Ever since The Local was founded in Stockholm 13 years ago, before expanding to eight other countries, we have tried to be a window on other cultures.
-We are convinced that finding the stories that tell us who "we" and "they" are helps break down barriers and brings us closer together.
+Ever since The Local was founded in Stockholm back in 2004, before expanding to eight other countries, we have tried to be a window on other cultures.
+We are convinced that finding the stories that tell us who “we” and “they” are helps break down barriers and brings us closer together.

 In a tense world increasingly muddled by fake news and disinformation, we believe this places a special responsibility on The Local.